 2018 GTW Mana versus the 2017 GS

-The new GTW version has a higher end finish and wood reinforcements throughout the entire board.
+The new GTW model has a higher end finish and wood reinforcements throughout the entire board.
 This is an upgrade, but not one that will be noticed by anyone but the most experienced paddlers.
 The board shape is unchanged, so our assessment of the 2017 model should provide insight that translates to this new version.

 2017 Mana Performance Comparison